DemsarMa/osu-dnp/README.md

 ## Self-hosting

 If you want to host the bot yourself, you can follow the instructions below.
 I don't recommend self-hosting the bot, because it's not stable yet and it's not optimized for self-hosting.
-Heads up, you will need to supply a temporary access token, otherwise the bot will not work.
 ## Perequisites

 - <kbd>Node</kbd> (required, obtain it here: https://nodejs.org/en/, LTS works fine, but you can use the latest version if you want)